CiscoDevNet/api-design-guide/README.md

 }
 ```

-{anchor:paginationquery}
+### 3.6.3.3
-{anchor:3.6.3.3}    *  3.6.3.3*  Services MAY support pagination for GET operations on collection endpoints.
+Services MAY support pagination for GET operations on collection endpoints.
 If supported, the request MUST accept limit and offset parameters where the limit is the maximum number of resource to be returned, and offset is the index within the result set of the first resource to be returned.

 **template**: